nicoanadt/AgileDataPipelineProject/README.md

 docker-compose up -d
 ```
 The database will be available in `localhost:27017` from host, or `mongodb_container:27017` from Docker network

+- Create database `AgileDataPipelineFramework`
+- Create collection `config`
+- Insert documents from `Assets/framework-wf-config` of this Git project

 ### HDFS filesystem
 This container is used to store the Kafka checkpoint files.